Militia (United States): Early Colonial era (1565–1754)

-The early colonists of America considered the militia an important social institution, necessary to provide defense and public safety.
+The early colonists of British America considered the militia an important social institution, necessary to provide defense and public safety.

+The first muster took place on September 16, 1565, in St. Augustine, Florida, when Spanish governor Pedro Menendez de Aviles assembled approximately 50 citizen-soldiers, thereby establishing the European militia concept on the North American mainland.

-On August 29, 1643 the Plymouth Colony Court allowed & established a military discipline to be erected and maintained.
+In 1643, the Plymouth Colony Court allowed and established a military discipline to be erected and maintained.